shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 7\.
 Limitation of Liability

 In no event shall the Licensor be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use or inability to use the Licensed Content, even if advised of the possibility of such damage.
+This limitation shall not apply to the extent that such damages are caused by the Licensor's gross negligence or willful misconduct.

 8\.
 Violation, Cure, and Actions